Jamel Chisholm

-Jamel Chisholm (born 11 August 1995) is a Jamaican former rugby league footballer, who played as a er for Hunslet Hawks, Featherstone Rovers, Hemel Stags, York City Knights, London Skolars and Oldham.
+Jamel Chisholm (born 11 August 1995) is a Jamaican former rugby league footballer, who played as a er for Hunslet Hawks, Featherstone Rovers, Hemel Stags, York City Knights, London Skolars, and Oldham.

 He is also a former rugby union player.

 Background

 Chisholm was born in Chapeltown, Leeds, England.

 Career

 Chisholm has previously played for the Hunslet Hawks on dual-registration from the Leeds Rhinos.
-He has also played for the Featherstone Rovers, Hemel Stags, York City Knights and the London Skolars.
+He has also played for Featherstone Rovers, Hemel Stags, York City Knights and the London Skolars.

 Chisholm was Super League's fastest man.

 Chisholm has played rugby union for Leeds Carnegie.